jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

     * Update it to store the value of the *next* instruction to be executed

-.. list-table:: Control logic of the fetch cycle.
-In the below table, the output register in and sign bit are combined
+.. list-table:: Control logic of the fetch cycle
     :widths: auto
     :align: center
     :header-rows: 1